TheDanielTp/Reddit-Clone-JavaFX/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project 🎨

-This is an open-source **Tetris** game made using C++.
-This version features theming, difficulty levels, custom board size, and live leaderboard tracking. — all in a single `.cpp` file with no external dependencies.
+This project is a desktop-based **Reddit clone** built with JavaFX.
+It simulates the core Reddit experience in an interactive Java GUI application.
+This version features creating and managing accounts, creating and editing subreddits, uploading posts, sending private messages, upvoting & downvoting and adding comments.

 ### Built With